pwolanin/demo-vuetify-drupal/README.md

  composer install
 ```

-If that went we, install Drupal with drush from the web dir:
+If that went well, install Drupal with drush from the web dir:

 ```
 cd web